tfrce/call-congress/INSTALLATION.md

 For production, you will also need to set:

-* CALLPOWER_CONFIG='config:ProductionConfig', so that manager.py knows to use a real database for migrations
+* CALLPOWER_CONFIG='call_server.config:ProductionConfig', so that manager.py knows to use a real database for migrations
 * DATABASE_URI, a sqlalchemy [connection string](https://pythonhosted.org/Flask-SQLAlchemy/config.html#connection-uri-format) for a postgres or mysql database addresses
 * APPLICATION_ROOT to the address where this application will live
 * CACHE_MEMCACHED_SERVERS, a list or tuple of memcached servers